-With the news that Arsenal star Pierre-Emerick Aubameyang signed a new £350,000-per-week salary this week, its seems there are no boundaries to what clubs are willing to spend on their top stars.
+With the news that England star Jack Grealish is reputedly on a weekly wage of over £200,000 following his £100 million move from Aston Villa to Manchester City, its seems there are no boundaries to what clubs are willing to spend on their top stars.

 £18,257,000,000 is a frighteningly big number, but this is the total wage bill of Premier League clubs since in started in 1992/3.